michalpasternak7/WG-Gesucht-scraper/README.md

 ### Step 4: Generate and Download JSON Key
 1. In the **Credentials** page, click on the email of the Service Account you created.
 2. Navigate to the **Keys** tab and click on **Add Key**.
 3. Select **JSON** as the key type.
-This will download a JSON file containing the necessary keys.
+This will download a file containing all the necessary keys for your code to communicate with the Service Account.
 4. Move this downloaded file into your project folder and rename it to `service_account.json`.

 ### Step 5: Enable Google APIs